Cookies 🍪

 In forex (foreign exchange) trading, a spread refers to the difference between the buying (bid) and selling (ask) prices of a currency pair.
 It represents the broker's profit and is typically measured in pips (percentage in point), which is the smallest price movement in the exchange rate of a currency pair.

-3. Spread: The spread is the difference between the bid and ask prices.
-It's essentially the cost of the trade and represents the broker's compensation.
-Brokers can offer either fixed or variable (floating) spreads.
+• Spread: The spread is the difference between the bid and ask prices.
+It represents the cost of the trade and the broker's compensation.

-In Forex trading, slippage refers to the difference between the expected price of a trade and the price at which the trade is actually executed.
-It often occurs during periods of high volatility or low liquidity when market prices can change rapidly.
-Slippage can result in a trade being executed at a different, and usually less favorable, price than originally anticipated.
+In forex trading, slippage refers to the difference between the expected price of a trade and the price at which the trade is actually executed.
+It often occurs during periods of high volatility or low liquidity.

 1. Market Volatility: During periods of high market volatility, prices can change quickly, leading to slippage as the order is executed at the next available price.

-2. Liquidity: Low liquidity in the market can also contribute to slippage.
-In illiquid markets, there may not be enough buyers or sellers at a specific price, causing the order to be filled at a different price.
+2. Liquidity: Low liquidity in the market can contribute to slippage.
+In illiquid markets, there may not be enough buyers or sellers at a specific price.

 3. Market Gaps: Price gaps, especially during market open or close, can result in slippage if the order is executed at a different price than expected.